Ajsalemo/AzurePythonSDK-AD-Samples/python-sdk-resource-creation-samples/create-database/README.md

 # Create a Database

+This sample is taken from [Use the Azure libraries to provision a database](https://docs.microsoft.com/en-us/azure/developer/python/azure-sdk-example-database?tabs=cmd).

 This sample uses the Azure Python SDK with [`DefaultAzureCredential`](https://docs.microsoft.com/en-us/azure/developer/python/azure-sdk-authenticate-hosted-applications) to create a Azure Database for MySQL (or others).

 ## Running the sample